L. N. Hardas: Political career

-Hardas met Dr. B. R. Ambedkar in 1928 for the first time.
+Hardas met B. R. Ambedkar in 1928 for the first time.
 Though he started his social activities long back, his political career get a push with this meeting.
-In the same year, Dr. B. R. Ambedkar requested him to give his witness in front of Simon Commission.
+In the same year, B. R. Ambedkar requested him to give his witness in front of Simon Commission.
 Later in year 1930–31, with regards to the Second Round Table Conference, when question arose about the real leadership of untouchables, Hardas sent a telegram to Ramsay MacDonald, the then prime minister of the United Kingdom, that Dr. B. R. Ambedkar is the real leader of untouchables and not Mahatma Gandhi.
 He also created an opinion about this in different parts of the country and sent a total of 32 telegrams to McDonald by various untouchable leaders.
 Like B. R. Ambedkar, Hardas wanted greater participation of the depressed classes in the legislative assemblies.
 He appealed the governor of Central Provinces and Berar to nominate members among the depressed classes to the legislative council, district local boards, and municipalities.
-He was among the main organisers of the Conference of the Depressed Classes at Nagpur on 8 August 1930 presided over by Dr. B. R. Ambedkar.
+He was among the main organisers of the Conference of the Depressed Classes at Nagpur on 8 August 1930 presided over by B. R. Ambedkar.
 This conference passed the resolution to have separate electorates for the depressed classes.
 This conference formed All India Depressed Classes Federation and Hardas was elected as a joint secretary of the federation.
 The second conference of All India Depressed Classes was held at Kamthi on 7 May 1932 and Hardas was the president of its reception committee.
 At this meeting, he was elected as a secretary of the national body of the federation.

 Hardas became secretary of CP and Berar branch of Independent Labour Party (ILP) in 1936.
 He fought the assembly elections in 1937 from Nagpur-Kamthi constituency and won.
 In 1938, he was also nominated as the president of the CP and Berar branch of ILP.
 In 1939, he fell sick with tuberculosis and died on 12 January 1939.